 Individuals offered employment are provided with the requirements for passing the initial background check and are required to certify that they meet such requirements.
 Generally, employment may not begin without receipt of the background check results and approval from the Office of Child Protection and Safety.
 On occasion, the Office of Child Protection and Safety may allow employment to begin prior to the receipt of all background check results.
 If results are received after an individual has been hired and prove that the individual does not comply with the requirements, the employee will be subject to appropriate action, up to and including termination from employment.
 Background check updates are performed on active employees on a routine basis.
-If updated results reflect that the employee no longer meets requirements, the employee will be subject to appropriate action, up to and including termination for protect of the results reflect that the employee no longer meets requirements, the employee will be subject to appropriate action, up to and including termination of employment.
+If updated results reflect that the employee no longer meets requirements, the employee will be subject to appropriate action, up to and including termination of employment.